hengxin/smt-transactional-consistency-artifact/README.md

       changed = true;
     }
     ...
-    if (changed) { // changed was misused here, for a previous pruned contraint can trigger all following constraints to be pruned prune constraint
+    if (changed) { // changed was misused here, for a previously pruned contraint can trigger the pruning of all following constraints prune constraint
     }
   }